SpectralSequences/latex/README.md

 - \IfInBoundsTF, \IfOutOfBoundsTF
 - \Do, \DoUntilOutOfBounds, \DoUntilOutOfBoundsThenNMore
 - Defaults for \structline: a single missing coordinate is replaced with \lastclass, if both are missing, same as \structline(\lastclass1)(\lastclass)

+### Changed:
 - Ticks are now placed at values congruent to tick offset mod tick step, tick offset defaults to 0
+- What was called "x axis style" is now called "x axis type".

 ### Fixed:
-- The \tagclass command was broken.
-Now it works.
+- The \tagclass command works now.
-- Scopes didn't nest properly, now they do.
+- Scopes now nest properly.
 - Fixed a big performance issue with nested scopes and shifts.
 - Adobe reader grid color is now correct (or more correct)
 - Fixed the grid drawing so that grids are handled correctly when the range includes negative numbers